dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Token Based Authentication

 In this pattern, the calling service (caller) authenticates itself by attaching a token to each request to another microservice (callee).
 The token is issued by a special security token service after the service authenticates using its credentials (e.g., service ID and a secret).
-Upon reception of the token, the collee can verify it (online or offline), extract the caller’s identity and further attributes and use the information for further processing or the request.
+Upon reception of the token, the callee can verify it (online or offline), extract the caller’s identity and further attributes and use the information for further processing or the request.

 #### Pros